College Prep for Juniors and Seniors

 GETTING STARTED Before you decide what college to attend, explore careers you may want to pursue.
 This will help you find schools that fit your career interests and goals.
 Follow these steps: THINK ABOUT YOUR INTERESTS & SKILLS Ask your school counselor about interest or skills assessments offered at your school.
-You can also use the free Career Cruising assessment at an EducationQuest location.
-You’ll find free online assessments at: • NebraskaCareerConnections.org • MyNextMove.org • BigFuture.collegeboard.org/explore-careers 1
+Find free online assessments at: • Nebraska.kuder.com • MyNextMove.org • BigFuture.collegeboard.org/explore-careers 1

 2 MATCH YOUR INTERESTS & SKILLS WITH POTENTIAL CAREERS